janrenz/web-screenshots/readme.txt

 newpage: open link in new page (optional, default: true)

+title: set link title tag (will be used as img alt tag also) (optional, default:'')

 All img-tags generated will have a class called "webscreenshot", the link will have a class called "webscreenshot-link" which you can you to perform additional style stuff